rustfs/docs.rustfs.com/docs/en/integration/tls-configured.md

         -e RUSTFS_TLS_PATH="/opt/tls/"
         -v /opt/tls:/opt/tls \
         -p 9000:9000 \
+        -p 9001:9001 \
         -v /data:/data \
         rustfs/rustfs:latest
     ```

-2. Restart the RustFS instance container, then access the instance through `https://rustfs.example.com:9000`.
+2. Restart the RustFS instance container, then access the instance through `https://rustfs.example.com:9001`.

 **Note**: Since the RustFS instance container runs as `rustfs` user by default, you need to ensure that the certificate files (`rustfs_key.pem` and `rustfs_cert.pem`) belong to the `rustfs` user, otherwise the RustFS instance will fail to read the certificate files due to permission issues, causing TLS configuration to fail.